cirosantilli/x86-assembly-cheat/readme.md

 # instruction set architectures (ISA)

-list of operations the processor can do. obvioustly, ultra processor dependant.
+list of operations the processor can do. obvioustly ultra processor dependant.

 <http://en.wikipedia.org/wiki/Comparison_of_CPU_architectures>